 From its beginning the Catawba Sail and Power Squadron has been active in a number of civic service activities with the goal of helping to make the Lake Wylie area a better place for those of us who love boating and other water sports.
 In addition to the programs listed below that have been adopted by the squadron, individual members spend countless hours involved in many other community civic service activities.
 Whether it is conducting FREE vessel safety examinations, picking up trash along Lake Wylie's miles of shoreline or making the boating experience available to hundreds of underpriviledged youth each year, Catawba Sail and Power Squadron members are reaching out to the community and having fun doing it.
 We can always use more helping hands.
 Below and on the related pages you can find more detail about how we give back to the community.
+To see more about all of the United States Power Squadrons' Civic Service activities please CLICK HERE.

 FREE VESSEL SAFETY CHECKS